|Is Replaced By:||http://dublincore.org/documents/2006/04/10/dcmi-box/|

 Several methods are available to indicate a place.
 These include, but are not limited to:

-The Dublin Core Metadata Element Set [DCMES] includes an element, Coverage , the value of which may be a reference to a place.
-If a name or geocode is used as the value for the property, then the scheme from which that is selected determines valid values.
+The Dublin Core Metadata Element Set [DCMES] includes an element, Coverage , the value of which may be a place.
+If a name or geocode is used as the value representation for the property, then the enumeration from which that is selected determines valid value strings.
 However, there are no simple, commonly used, notations for indicating a place using coordinates.
-Here we define DCMI Box, an encoding scheme which specifies the geographic limits of a place, and describe a method for encoding DCMI Box as a profile of DCSV [DCSV].
+Here we define DCMI Box, an encoding scheme which specifies the geographic limits of a place, and describe a method for encoding DCMI Box in a text string using the [DCSV syntax].

 In the simplest usage, DCMI Box approximates the extent of a place using a container with a regular shape.
 For a more precise representation of an irregular shape it is possible to use the approach of "tiling" the place with a set of simple regions defined using DCMI Box.
 Alternatively, another notation describing a polygon or polyhedron may be used.
 If a value corresponding to a point is required, then DCMI Point [POINT] is available.